raspstephan/psp_in_kenda_analysis/lab_notebook.md

 - Synop files have wrong name: cdfin_synop_1.nc instead of cdfin_synop, cdfin_synop.2 --> Why?.
 There are two synop files in each tarred obs file.
     - It's handled differently in run_cosmo, but maybe wrong??
     - Tried fixing it --> I think it worked!

+Tomorrow:
+- Check DWD runs, copy, start new!
+- Finish ensemble airep
+    - check which data is missing
+- Start analysis precipitation verif

+## October 18

+Check which verifications are missing.
+- SYNOP for det noDA_PSPv2
+- SYNOP for all forecast ensembles